MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/a-problem-occurred-in-your-database-correct-the-problem-by-repairing-and-compact.md

 ---
-title: A problem occurred in your database.
-Correct the problem by repairing and compacting the database.
-(Error 3428)
+title: A problem occurred in your database; correct the problem by repairing and compacting the database (Error 3428)
 keywords: jeterr40.chm5003428
 f1_keywords:
 - jeterr40.chm5003428